gargum/ESP-BLE-HID/README.md

 - [ ] Keymap support - Developing the system to create keymaps corresponding to a user-defined matrix
 - [ ] Split communication - Figuring out ESP-NOW wireless support for the full 20 board maximum
 - [ ] Rumble support - Developing the system for supporting gamepad haptic feedback
 - [ ] Documentation - Writing the docs for ESP-BLE-HID
+- [ ] Deprecating Bluedroid - Needs to happen to support more over-the-top stuff, I'm sorry
+- [ ] Migrating from Arduino IDE/PlatformIO to Standalone - I enjoy making life harder for myself unneccesarily

 ## Installation
 - (Make sure you can use the ESP32 with the Arduino IDE.
 [Instructions can be found here.](https://github.com/espressif/arduino-esp32#installation-instructions))